eyovvalupe/Solana-full-developing-Dapp-mobile-/README.md

 This is an ongoing, active project, and we'd love for anyone and everyone to contribute!
 If you'd like to help, look at [how you can contribute](./CONTRIBUTING.md).

+To learn Solana development using this course, [visit Soldev](https://soldev.app/course).

 ## Providing feedback and suggestions

 If you have feedback on content or suggestions for additional content, [create an issue](https://github.com/Unboxed-Software/solana-course/issues/new) explaining your feedback/suggestions.